SivaAdeesh27/MRAG/README.md

 ### Example Workflow
 Upload a PDF File: The user uploads a PDF file containing relevant content.
-Input a Query: The user enters a query related to the content of the PDF.
+Input a text Query: The user enters a query related to the content of the PDF.
 Receive Output: The chatbot processes the PDF and returns a formatted response.
 If relevant, an image related to the query is also displayed.
+Input a image query: The user enters a image query and the respective answer is generated.

 ### Credits
 This project utilizes several open-source libraries and tools, including Crew AI, LangChain, Gradio, and SerpAPI.
 Special thanks to the developers and contributors of these tools.